cloyne/openwrt/README.md

   - plug in power to tl-wr1043nd
   - plug in ethernet to tl-wr1043nd (LAN not WAN port) and your computer
 - [bootloader downgrade](http://wiki.openwrt.org/toh/tp-link/tl-wr1043nd#bootloader.downgrade)
+  - run ./bin/deps
+  - if the device is not set to factory defaults, hit the reset button on the back for at least 5 seconds
   - connect to tl-wr1043nd either using DHCP or static ip in 192.168.1.1xx range
   - browse to http://192.168.1.1
   - log in with user `admin` and password `admin`